mie-intel/tiketinAja/README.md

-# Tiketin Aja API
+# Tiketin-Aja API

 ## Overview
-Welcome to Tiketin Aja's API!
+Welcome to Tiketin-Aja API!
 You can use this API to manage film's tickets sales.
 You can add several user account and also add several film into this API.

 ## API Feature
 There are several feature provided by this API